-Magnetic Hill is a major amusement and heritage park in Moncton, New Brunswick.
+Magnetic Hill is a major amusement and heritage park in Moncton, New Brunswick, Canada.

 On the way to Magnetic Hill, Mélanie stops into the Lutz Mountain Heritage Museum, originally built in 1883, which now preserves historical artifacts and maintains genealogy records of early life in the Maritimes.

 Magnetic Hill in Moncton, New Brunswick is a theme park centered around a slope where a vehicle can park, place the transmission in neutral, release the brake, and roll uphill.

 The optical illusion is very convincing but the experience cannot be enjoyed this day because major portions of Magnetic Hill are either snowbound or closed for the winter.

 The covered bridge entrance, originally built at Parkindale, New Brunswick in 1916, was taken out of service and relocated to Magnetic Hill in 1982.
 It is one of many historical covered bridges which are preserved and remain in place throughout Québec, New Brunswick and Nova Scotia today.

 Over the years, the Magnetic Hill attraction has expanded with additions which include a zoo, a water park and a village with a shopping area reminiscent of early New Brunswick.
 We are limited to investigating the highlights from fence boundaries.